-Accommodation is being provided at Holiday Inn Guildford (Egerton Road, Guildford, Surrey, GU2 7XZ) which is approximately a 10 minute walk from the University of Surrey main campus.
+Accommodation is being provided at Holiday Inn Guildford (Egerton Road, Guildford, Surrey, GU2 7XZ) which is approximately a 10-15 minute walk from the University of Surrey main campus.
 Alternatively you can get the bus from the hotel to campus: Stagecoach Bus Route 1 (either to Stag Hill or to Town Centre) runs approximately every 10 mins.
 We would advise that you download the Stagecoach App for ease and use the location setting to locate your nearest bus stop and bus times.
-Please see the maps on page 26 onwards to help you navigate from the campus to the hotel.
+Please see the maps on page 26 onwards to help you navigate from the campus to the hotel, either walking or by bus.